Balaji-itz-me/-customer_behavior_analysis/README.md

 ## Problem Statement
 ShopEasy, an online retail business, is experiencing a decline in customer engagement and conversion rates, despite investing heavily in marketing campaigns.
 The company has observed:

-- Reduced Customer Interactions: Fewer customers are engaging with the website and marketing content.
+- **Reduced Customer Interactions**: Fewer customers are engaging with the website and marketing content.
-- Decreased Conversion Rates: A decline in the percentage of site visitors making purchases.
+- **Decreased Conversion Rates**: A decline in the percentage of site visitors making purchases.
-- High Marketing Expenses: Increased spending on digital marketing but without a proportional increase in revenue.
+- **High Marketing Expenses**: Increased spending on digital marketing but without a proportional increase in revenue.
-- Customer Feedback Gaps: Poorly understood customer preferences due to lack of structured feedback analysis.
+- **Customer Feedback Gaps**: Poorly understood customer preferences due to lack of structured feedback analysis.

 To address these challenges, ShopEasy's Marketing and Customer Experience teams have reached out for a data-driven solution that analyzes customer behavior, reviews, and journey patterns using SQL and Python.
 Understanding customer sentiment and behavior patterns to improve business decision-making using SQL-based data analysis and visualization.